Azure/iothub-diagnostics/readme.md

 The tool will run, and will provide high level information about success and failure to the command prompt.
 Specifically it will:

-1. It will attempt a DNS lookup, Ping, Traceroute and Https request to microsoft.com
+1. It will attempt a DNS lookup, Ping and Https request to microsoft.com
   * If ping and DNS resolution fail, then you should troubleshoot the devices connectivity to the internet.
   * If the DNS resolution is successful, but the Https test fails, it is possible that you do not support the correct cipher suite.
 See (here)[https://azure.microsoft.com/en-us/documentation/articles/iot-hub-security-deployment/] for information about supported Cipher Suites.
   * Note - if the ping fails, but the other network tests succeed, then its possible ping is disabled on your network (the tool will still run other tests if ping fails).